-Genetic inheritance is a basic principle of genetics.
-It explains how characteristics are passed from one generation to the next.
+Genetic inheritance is a basic principle of genetics and explains how characteristics are passed from one generation to the next.

 Much of our understanding of inheritance began with the work of a monk by the name of Gregor Mendel.
 His experiments and ‘Laws of Inheritance’ provide the foundations for modern genetics.

-In sexual reproduction, genetic material is combined from two parents and passed to one individual.
+In sexual reproduction, the genetic material of two parents is combined and passed on to one individual.
 Although the offspring receives a combination of genetic material from two parents, certain genes from each parent will dominate the expression of different traits.

 Gregor Mendel was a monk and scientist and he is commonly referred to as the father of modern genetics.
 He completed a series of experiments looking at the inheritance of a number of characteristics in pea plants.
 Mendel published his work in 1865 (24 years before the word ‘gene’ was ever used) and the significance of his research was not appreciated until 1900, 16 years after his death.